-In our example time of the whole process can be dictated by the availability of leaves – if they are available, they can be processed right away and if supplied externally, their availability will probably be delayed.
-But major delays are caused by processes via either their duration itself or their delay because of the given task’s position in the queue.
+In our example, the time of the whole process is dictated by the availability of leaves.
+If they are available, they can be processed right away and if supplied externally, their availability might be delayed.
+But major delays are caused by processes that take a long time or their initial position in the production queue.

 Both durations of processes and waiting times can dynamically change according to the following factors:

-- processes are often part of some tasks queue (e.g. queue of production tasks for a given machine), so after reordering it, their expected execution time can change
+- Queue – processes are often part of a sequence, for example a queue of production tasks for a given machine.
+After reordering it, their expected execution time may change.

-- we can’t expect estimated process time to always match reality – the key responsibility of the system when processes are in progress should be to monitor if waiting times are always positive so no process execution would be delayed by some other dependent delay
+- Even if first in queue, processes can have delays – we can’t expect the estimated time of a process always matches reality.
+The key responsibility of the system when processes are in progress should be to monitor waiting times and make sure they are always positive to restrict the delay of process execution by other dependants.

-- if some delay or speedup of the process occurs anyway, we should propagate that change across the whole graph
+- Delay in one process causes delays for others – If some delay or speed-up of the process occurs anyway, we should transmit that change across the whole graph.

-After putting processes of transport between demands with place other than its connected fulfillment we’d get the following representation:
+After adding transport processes between demands with different locations, we’d get the following representation:

-This way, we have built a complete model of processes that can demand items and fulfill other demands – processes can be anchored in space and time, so we’re able to visualize a concrete tree of fulfillment for an order in the company.
+This way, we have built a complete supply chain model that involves items and fulfils other demands.
+The processes are anchored in space and time, so we’re able to visualize a complete tree of fulfilment for an order in the company.

-With such a complete model, we can derive various other data models to see our company from multiple perspectives.
+With such a complete supply chain model, we derive various other data models to see our company from multiple perspectives.